The second full day of the

 Broadside: Death of King George Lamented in Pennsylvania by Charles Knollton

-"The Legacy of Lucy Stone - 1818-1893" Born in West Brookfield, Massachusetts, she graduated from Oberlin in 1847.
-Illustrated News, May 28, 1853, p.345.
+"The Legacy of Lucy Stone - 1818-1893" Born in West Brookfield,

 One Life Mask: George Washington